-Despite this, they remain popular with borrowers as your monthly repayments are fixed for a two year period, which means if interest rates increase your monthly repayments will remain the same.
+Two year fixed rate mortgages are popular with borrowers, as taking out a fixed mortgage means that your monthly repayments are fixed for a two year period.
+During that period even if interest rates increase, your monthly repayments will remain the same.

 What are the benefits of a 2 year fixed rate mortgage?

 Two year fixed rates provide flexibility as if rates drop, you aren’t tied in to a long term deal, such as a five year fixed rate mortgage.
 A two year fixed rate might be a good option if your circumstances are likely to change in the medium term, as fixed rate mortgages usually have an early repayment charge (ERC) attached to them.
 Early repayment charges can make it extremely expensive to sell your home and repay the mortgage within the fixed term.